Bishop's College School: Literature

-BCS School Song and Hymn
+BCS school song and hymn

-The School hymn of BCS is And did those feet in ancient time, which signifies the episcopal and anglophone background of the school.
+The school hymn of BCS is "And Did Those Feet in Ancient Time, which signifies the episcopal and anglophone background of the school.
 The school song of BCS "Lennoxville Vivat Dicimus", in Latin has no exact record of its creation, but it was composed no later than 1894 as recorded in the Mitre Magazine.

 Chairman of Bishop's College School

 As of an act passed in parliament in October 1879, BCS obtained financial independence from the Bishop's University and established the Bishop's College School Association under a capital stock of five hundred dollars registered under the company act of Québec.
 The corporation that forms by the Lord Bishop of Quebec and 11 other members.
 Prior to 1879, the position of chairman was co-occupied by the bishop and the principal/chancellor of Bishop's University as BCS acted as the constituent junior division.
 For Convenience, the following list does not contain the Bishops and can be consulted here Template:Anglican Bishops of Quebec.